jungsoft/uploadex/README.md

 ## Migrating from v2 to v3

 1. In you uploader, change `@behaviour Uploadex.Uploader` to `use Uploadex`
-1. Remove all `config :uploadex` from your configuration fiels
+1. Remove all `config :uploadex` from your configuration files
 1. Change all direct functions calls from `Uploadex.Resolver`, `Uploadex.Files` and `Uploadex` to your Uploader module

 ## Installation